-- The assets and deferred outflows of the Council as reported in the government-wide financial statements exceeded the liabilities and deferred inflows as of September 30, 2018, by \$4,875,382 (net position).
-This amount represents an increase of \$302,469 as compared to a decrease of \$485,554 the prior year.
-This increase was mainly due to excess revenues over expenditures in the General Fund of \$248,569, and a non-recurring increase in the allowance for loan losses during the prior fiscal year of \$448,276. - The General Fund unassigned fund balance as of September 30, 2018 amounts to \$747,320 as compared to \$498,751 at the end of the previous year.
-This represents an increase of \$248,569 that was mainly due to the reduction in occupancy cost as a result of a lease at a new office location. - The Council has decided to exclude the Small Business Emergency Bridge Loan fund because, as of September 30, 2018, the current receivable balances for Broward, Dade and Monroe are in default.
+- The assets and deferred outflows of the Council as reported in the government-wide financial statements exceeded the liabilities and deferred inflows as of September 30, 2017, by \$4,573,823 (net position).
+This amount represents a decrease of (\$485,554) as compared to an increase of \$463,096 in the prior year.
+This decrease was mainly due to an increase in the allowance for loan losses of \$448,276. - The General Fund unassigned fund balance as of September 30, 2017 amounts to \$498,751 as compared to \$395,787 at the end of the previous year.
+This represents an increase of \$102,964 that was mainly due to a one-time transfer of \$200,000 from the EDA RLF fund. - The Council has decided to exclude the Small Business Emergency Bridge Loan fund because, as of September 30, 2017, the current receivable balances for Broward, Dade and Monroe are in default.
 The Council has contacted the state office responsible for closing out this grant and transferring the defaulted loans.
 Therefore, the Council has excluded the accounts related to the Small Business Emergency Bridge Loan fund from the statement of net position.
 They are displayed in a separate column.